Hugh Everett III: Career

-However, while in Copenhagen, in his hotel, he started work on a new idea to use generalized Lagrange multipliers for mathematical optimization.
-Everett's theorem, published in 1963, relates the Lagrangian bidual to the primal problem.
+While in Copenhagen, Everett started work on a new idea to use generalized Lagrange multipliers for mathematical optimization.
+His theorem, published in 1963, relates the Lagrangian bidual to the primal problem.
+Lagrange multipliers are relevant to operations research, and Everett applied his discovery commercially as a defense analyst and a consultant.

-In 1962 Everett accepted an invitation to present the relative-state formulation (as it was still called) at a conference on the foundations of quantum mechanics held at Xavier University in Cincinnati.
+In 1962 Everett accepted an invitation to present the relative-state formulation (as it was still called) at a conference on the foundations of quantum mechanics at Xavier University.
 In his exposition Everett presented his derivation of probability and also stated explicitly that observers in all branches of the wavefunction were equally "real."
-He also agreed with an observation from the floor that the number of branches of the universal wavefunction was an uncountable infinity.
+He also agreed with an observation by Boris Podolsky that "It looks like we would have a non-denumerable infinity of worlds".

 In August 1964, Everett and several WSEG colleagues started Lambda Corp. to apply military modeling solutions to various civilian problems.
 During the early 1970s, defense budgets were curtailed and most money went to operational duties in the Vietnam War, resulting in Lambda eventually being absorbed by the General Research Corp.

 In 1973, Everett and Donald Reisler (a Lambda colleague and fellow physicist) left the firm to establish DBS Corporation in Arlington, Virginia.
 Although the firm conducted defense research (including work on United States Navy ship maintenance optimization and weapons applications), it primarily specialized in "analyzing the socioeconomic effects of government affirmative action programs" as a contractor under the auspices of the Department of Justice and the Department of Health, Education and Welfare.
-For a period of time, the company was partially supported by American Management Systems, a business consulting firm that drew upon algorithms developed by Everett.
+For a while, the company was partially supported by American Management Systems, a business consulting firm that drew upon algorithms Everett developed.
 He concurrently held a non-administrative vice presidency at AMS and was frequently consulted by the firm's founders.